AdhiNarayan206/MACHINE-LEARNING/01-Linear-Regression/README.md

 ## 🤝 Need Help?

-- **Mathematical Questions**: Review the detailed derivations in the master guide
+- **Mathematical Questions**: Review the detailed derivations in the notebook's theory sections
-- **Implementation Issues**: Check the function-by-function breakdown section
+- **Implementation Issues**: Check the function-by-function breakdown with step-by-step explanations
-- **Conceptual Doubts**: Work through the Jupyter notebook examples
+- **Conceptual Doubts**: Work through the interactive examples and visualizations
-- **Performance Problems**: See the troubleshooting section in the master guide
+- **Performance Problems**: See the troubleshooting section with common issues and solutions

 ---

-**Ready to master linear regression?** Start with `Linear_Regression_Master_Guide.md` for complete theory, or jump into `linear_regression.ipynb` for hands-on practice!
+**Ready to master linear regression?** Open `linear_regression.ipynb` for the complete learning experience!

 🚀 **Your machine learning journey begins here!**